y-lohse/bjj/_drafts/2014-05-23-vhts-g2-review.md

 ---
 layout: blog
-title: Gi Review: VHTS G2
+title: Gi Review VHTS G2
 ---
 **Disclaimer**: I'm really not a gi expert.
 I only tried a handfull of them (albeit you could say I tried both the top and the bottom of the ladder) and the only reason I know the differences between different materials is because I looked them up before writting this review.
 I do know a thing or two about design.
 Also, I paid for the gi myself and no on asked me to write this.